dirkschumacher/ompr/README.md

 * MINOR version when you add functionality in a backwards-compatible manner, and
 * PATCH version when you make backwards-compatible bug fixes.

+## Related Projects

+* [ROML](https://r-forge.r-project.org/projects/roml/) follows a similiar approach, but it seems the package is still under initial development.